pdefusco/cde_iceberg_articles/code/CDE_ICEBERG_TABLE_WRITE_READ.md

 ## Objective

-This article provides an introduction to the Iceberg Merge Into using Spark SQL in Cloudera Data Engineering (CDE).
+This article provides an introduction to the Iceberg using Spark SQL in Cloudera Data Engineering (CDE).
 CDE provides native Apache Iceberg Table Format support in its Spark Runtimes.
-Iceberg supports the Merge Into command, a great alternative to Spark upserts which will save you time and effort when running ETL jobs at scale.
+This means you can create and interact with Iceberg Table format tables without any configurations.

 ## Abstract